Yangpu, Shanghai

-Yangpu (杨浦区) is one of the 16 districts of Shanghai.
+Yangpu is one of the 16 districts of Shanghai.
 It is located in the northeastern part of downtown Shanghai, bordering the Huangpu River on the east and south, Hongkou on the west, and Baoshan on the north.
 The southern part of Yangpu District is 4 km away from The Bund, a major tourist attraction.
 It is predominantly composed of residential communities, with a total area of 60.61 km2 and a population of 1,242,548 as of 2020.
 The district administers 12 subdistricts.

 Name

 The name Yangshupu, formerly romanized as Yangtzepoo or Yangtszepoo, is Chinese for "poplar bank" and refers to the creek (杨树浦|河 (楊樹浦河, Yángshùpǔ Hé)) running through the area beside present-day Lanzhou Rd (formerly Lay Road) from the Qiu River in the north to the Huangpu River in the south.
 Yangshupu District was established in 1945, but the Shanghai Municipal Government contracted the name to Yangpu in 1950.